RECAPEM

 • Refers to the rhythmic movement of the pleura in synchrony with the cardiac rhythm.

-• The ‘lung pulse’ is a result of cardiac vibrations being transmitted to the lung pleura in poorly aerated lung.
+• The ‘lung pulse’ is a result of cardiac vibrations being transmitted to the lung pleura in poorly aerated lungs.

 • Hydro-point sign: In ultrasonographic sign of air-fluid level.